olvlvl/com.olvlvl.www/_articles/20160404-icanboogie-errors.md

 ## Conclusion

-Error instances should be the simplest possible, using very generic and unspecific messages, so that they could be easily consumed and manipulated, because when you create one you have no idea how it will be displayed to the user, in which language, in which context.
+Error instances should be the simplest possible, using very generic and unspecific messages, so that they could be easily consumed and manipulated, because when you create one, you have no idea how it will be displayed to the user, in what language, in what context.

 **tl;dr**: simple error messages + formatting arguments = ♥.